-In 1953 John Sturges was doing fine at MGM, even though production was slowing down.
-He was already lobbying the front office to film The Great Escape.
+In 1953 John Sturges was doing fine at MGM even though production was slowing down.
+He had begun lobbying the front office to film The Great Escape.
 He already had a reputation for getting along well with difficult talent, especially Spencer Tracy.
 Escape from Fort Bravo is Sturges’ first film in color.
 The script was tailored for William Holden, who at first balked at Roper’s being fooled by Carla.
 Polly Bergen was in Sturges’ previous film, a comedy.
 John Forsyth had played the starring role in Robert Wise’s The Captive City, and Wise recommended him to Sturges.

 Featured players William Demarest and William Campbell make an amusing light comic relief team, with Demarest’s old salt easily upstaging the egotistical younger Reb’s smart remarks: “Why don’t you take a nice nap, and I’ll wake you when you’re dead.”
 With those two working there’s no need for a ‘chorus’ of soldier voices.
 Only John Lupton (Battle Cry) stands out as a young poet who has recurring bad luck in his escape attempts.
 That just leaves Richard Anderson’s Yankee officer Beecher to comment on Roper’s conduct.
 Beecher also thinks the Captain is a sadist, but of course changes his tune when Roper proves so capable in the final siege.

 Few knew that the respected actor Michael Pate was a writer as well.
-Pate was to soon become typecast as Indians, and had just played an Apache in John Farrow’s Hondo.
+Pate had just played an Apache in John Farrow’s Hondo and was to soon become typecast as Indians.
 Glenn Lovell’s excellent John Sturges biography Escape Artist, the Life and Films of John Sturges tells us that Sturges found out that Pate had a good knowledge of Native American lore, and casually asked him some questions about Apaches.
 The director was more than a little embarrassed when Michael Pate informed him that he was the writer of the original story.

 Fort Bravo did so well that it led directly to Bad Day at Black Rock, a triumph that made Sturges a ‘low A-list’ director.
-The reviews were all positive and all trumpeted Sturges’ energetic, dynamic direction.
-One reviewer said that the action scenes were so exciting, they looked like 3-D. Perhaps that accounts for some reports that the show had been planned in 3-D. What with the onslaught of Cinerama, 3-D and CinemaScope in 1953, it’s likely that EVERY studio film was briefly considered for 3-D. Daily Variety often printed quotes from ambitious independent producers kiting ‘optimistic’ information for their film projects.
+The positive reviews trumpeted Sturges’ energetic, dynamic direction.
+One reviewer said that the action scenes were so exciting, they looked like 3-D. Perhaps that accounts for some reports that the show had been planned in 3-D. What with the onslaught of Cinerama, 3-D and CinemaScope in 1953, it’s likely that EVERY studio film was briefly considered for 3-D. Daily Variety often printed quotes from ambitious independent producers kiting ‘optimistic’ facts about their film projects.